peterzieba/5Vpld/README.md

 >* FPGAs are typically constructed from a large number of LUTs (Lookup tables).
 CPLDs use a sum-of-products structure.
 >* FPGAs typically expect to have their bitstream uploaded on powerup, requiring an external EEPROM.
 PLDs are typically non-volatile and instantly ready upon powerup.
 >* FPGAs usually support more standard means of programming, whereas many PLDs required specialized device programmers.
+>* From input to output, CPLDs can be thought of as shallow but wide, theoretically having lower propagation delays (in practice, if we're talking about 5V logic, don't expect better than 7ns).
+FPGA have much deeper internal logic but are composed of LUTs with relatively tiny input widths (LUT4, LUT5, etc.).
 >* There are likely exceptions to all of the above in some parts.
 These are not hard rules.
 </details>